savvar9991/prysm/INTEROP.md

 > [!IMPORTANT]
 > This guide is likely to be outdated.
 The Prysm team does not have capacity to troubleshoot
 > outdated interop guides or instructions.
-If you experience issues with this guide, please file and
+If you experience issues with this guide, please file an
 > issue for visibility and propose fixes, if possible.

 ## Installation & Setup